isomerpages/nlb-biblioasia/_jul-2009/Journey to the West: Dusty Roads, Stormy Seas and Transcendence.md

   Buddhist monks in search of the Buddhist Tripitaka.
 image: /images/Vol 5 Issue 2/JourneyWest/map of ghandara.JPG
 ---
-#### Lee Kong Chian Research Fellow&nbsp;_Prasani Weerawardane_&nbsp;traces the perilous journey from China to India over land and sea undertaken by Chinese Buddhist monks in search of the Buddhist Tripitaka.
+#### Lee Kong Chian Research Fellow&nbsp;_Prasani Weerawardane_&nbsp;traces the perilous journey from China to India over land and sea undertaken by Chinese Buddhist mdonks in search of the Budhist Tripitaka.

 This is a story of some of the greatest explorations of all time, journeys that resonate in the Asian cultural imagination.
 The road was the path from China to India, and the timeline stretches from the first century until the seventh century.
 Those who undertook this trip were Chinese Buddhist monks, looking to return with copies of the Buddhist Tripitaka.[^1] The term “road” is partly a misnomer, as it could also be a voyage by sea, via the merchant ships that ploughed the southern seas.
 Both land and maritime modes of travel were fraught with hazards, and could take the best part of a year to complete.